Fire Station, Doha: Residency programmes

 The Artists in Residence (AIR) programme was launched in 2015 and selected Qatari and Qatari-based artists to take part in a 9-month long programme.
 The programme wants to give these artists a chance to collaborate and cooperate with other artist within the programme, work with professional artists, meet curators as well as provide mentoring session to help them develop their art.
-The 9^{th} iteration of AIR began in September 2024 consisting of 15 artists.
+The 9th iteration of AIR began in September 2024 consisting of 15 artists and ended with the "Portals in Flux" exhibition held from October to December 2025.

 In 2017 the Paris Art Residency in the Cite Internationale des Art in Paris was started.
 The artists stayed in the complex for three months while working on their art and exploring the Parisian art scene.
 A year later a residency at the Studio 209 NY in New York was announced, starting with the two artist Fatima Mohammed and Sarah Al Oabidli in January 2019.

 A Curatorial Residency was established in 2020.
 The curators are selected through an open call and provided with a workspace in the Fire Station as well as access to sessions with local curators and artists, Open Studio events and public programmes.

 In January 2024, the AIR announced the start of the 2024 "Ruwad in Residency" programme which includes artists Haifa Alkhuzaei and Ahmed Al Hamar.
 The programme was initially launched in 2021 to support established local artists.
+In 2025, the Artists Intensive Study Programme, a nine-month curriculum incorporating studio and practice-based work among other, was launched.